-Make your Mexico vacation the best it can be with these top things to do in Sayulita Mexico and be sure not to miss anything.
+Make your Mexico vacation the best it can be with these top things to do in Sayulita Mexico and be sure not to miss a thing.

 If you’re planning to head to the Riviera Nayarit for your next vacation in Mexico, you’ll not want to miss the gorgeous little town of Sayulita.
 Situated right by the beach, it’s the perfect mix of beach, surf, sunsets, nature and boutique shopping.
 Sayulita also has some of the best restaurants in the area.

 It’s a lovely little town full of gorgeous little beaches and sandy coves, modern cafes and so many incredible boutiques, galleries, cafes and restaurants.
 It is the perfect place to spend a few days or even a few weeks or months.

-In fact, if you discovered that Puerto Vallarta is not for you- which I recently did, make sure to head straight for Sayulita and neighbouring San Pancho.
+In fact, if you discovered that Puerto Vallarta is not for you- which I recently did, make sure to head straight for Sayulita and neighboring San Pancho.

-*This ‘things to do in Sayulita’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
+*This ‘things to do in Sayulita Mexico’ post contains affiliate links meaning I might make a small profit if you choose to book at no extra cost to you.
 This helps me to keep providing you with top quality content for free.

 From the airport: You’ll first need to fly to Puerto Vallarta International Airport.
 From the airport, it’s about 40 minutes to Sayulita.